LleeMcD/Pewlett-Hackard-Analysis/README.md

   - Assistant Engineer 1,761
   - Manager 2

 The majority of soon to be vacated positions are filled by highly skilled and experienced individuals.
-In response to these findings, the company came up with a plan to have a mentorship program to mitigate the